medialab/webclim_propagation_graphs_facebook/README.md

 ```
 python ./src/create_topic_graph.py climate 15_05_2020
 ```
-Each command should be run in order because each will use the output of the former as its input.
+The commands should be run one after the other, because each script will use the output of the former script as its input.

 You can run the same analysis on the fake news about health:
 ```